Dasharo/docs/docs/guides/lab-assembly/pcengines.md

     works.
 On v1.0.0 and older there is no need for additional step of enabling SPI GPIO, it is required only from v1.1.0 onwards.
 If it would not be reflected in [model file](https://github.com/Dasharo/osfv-scripts/tree/main/osfv_cli/src/osfv/models)
     it may lead to issues.
-For more details please check [here](https://github.com/Dasharo/osfv-scripts/issues/86).

 * [RTE
 v1.1.0](https://shop.3mdeb.com/shop/open-source-hardware/open-source-hardware-3mdeb/rte/)